1. Introduction

 call.

-We can now join that value back to our original DataFrame quite easily.
+We can now easily that value back to our original DataFrame:

 df.join(ts, rsuffix='_total')